-Cold weather storms this time of year can be mild (lasting several hours), or severe (lasting several days, with strong winds and very low temperatures).
+Cold weather storms this time of year can be mild, lasting several hours, or severe, lasting several days.
+Strong winds and sub-zero low temperatures often accompany these cold-weather events.
 Knowing how to prepare for these events is important for your safety and the safety of your family.
 Here are a few things you can do to be ready for inclement weather if you live in a cold climate like Michigan.

 Preparing for a Cold Weather Emergency

 In preparation for a storm or extreme cold, the first thing you can do is gather supplies.
 The following are some essential (and a couple non-essential) items you might want to stock up on before the next cold front hits.

 A first aid kit is absolutely essential, especially if the roads are bad and emergency help cannot reach you.
 Have a first aid manual available, and consider taking a first aid certification course, such as the one offered by the American Red Cross.

 #2 Hand crank flashlight with NOAA radio and USB port

 The great thing about these devices is that you will be able to get emergency notifications and, if the power goes out, it will provide you with light and a way to charge your cell phone.
 It also doesn’t hurt to have a couple of extra LED flashlights with 5-year batteries.

 Keep at least a 3 day supply of water, 1 gallon per person per day.
 Also, keep a supply or source of utility water for flushing toilets or washing.
 You can save a supply by filling a bathtub.
 A water filter or purification method can be substituted if you have a source of water nearby and a way to melt it if it’s frozen.

 #4 Prepared Food, Inventory Your Pantry

 Keep a week’s supply of food that is easy to store and prepare.
 Make sure you have a manual can opener handy.